Skip to content

 7. Active Record and Referential Integrity

-This is where I fully agree, adding validate_uniqueness_of in the model can help to write nice error message for the user, but there is not other efficient and easy to set way of ensuring that all data in a column is unique other than creating a unique index.
+This is where I fully agree, adding the validate_uniqueness_of in the model can help to write nice error message for the user.
+However there is no other efficient, and easy to set, way of ensuring that all data in a column is unique other than creating a unique index.

 No partial indices

-In PostgreSQL where are partial and functional indices.
+In PostgreSQL there are partial and functional indices.
 Such nice things as:

 CREATE INDEX i_users_active ON users (login) WHERE is_active = true;